Treasure of El Carambolo: Gold treasure

-It consists of 21 pieces of crafted gold: a necklace with pendants, two bracelets, two ox-hide-shaped pectorals, and 16 plaques that may have made up a necklace or diadem.
+It consists of 21 pieces of crafted gold: a necklace with pendants, two bracelets, two ox-hide-shaped pectorals, and 16 plaques.
 The jewelry had been buried inside a ceramic vessel.
-Alternatively, some current thinking is that the plaques were attached to textiles adorning animals led to sacrifice, while the necklace and bracelets were worn by the priest officiating.
+The plaques may have made up a necklace or diadem; alternatively, some current thinking is that they were attached to textiles adorning animals led to sacrifice, while the necklace and bracelets were worn by the priest officiating.
 Following the discovery, archaeologist Juan de Mata Carriazo excavated the site.
 The treasure has been dated to the 8th century BCE, with the exception of the necklace, which is thought to be from 6th century BCE Cyprus.
 The hoard itself is thought to have been deliberately buried in the 6th century BCE.

 Two distinct archaeological sites have been found at El Carambolo with the later replacing the first.
 One, on top of a hill, referred to as "Carambolo Alto" dates from the ninth to mid-eighth century BCE.
 Remains at this site consist mainly of burned huts and pottery with geometric designs.
 The first site reflects indigenous culture and is dated before the arrival of the Phoenicians.
 The second site, on the side of the hill facing the river, is known as "Carambolo Bajo."
 This site dates from the beginning of trade with the Phoenicians in the mid-eighth century.
-The Treasure of El Carambolo is associated with the second site and may have been buried at the time of the site's destruction in the sixth century.
+The Treasure of El Carambolo is associated with the second site, and may have been buried at the time of the site's destruction in the sixth century.
 The discovery of a statue of the Phoenician goddess Astarte cast doubt on the interpretation of the site as an indigenous settlement and led some to argue that it was more Phoenician than Tartessian.
 Further excavations at the site revealed a Phoenician religious sanctuary.

 Phoenician statuette

-Between 1960-62, a small bronze statuette of Astarte was found in El Carambolo.
+Between 1960 and 1962, a small bronze statuette of Astarte was found in El Carambolo.
 The plinth (4.1 x 2.8 cm) contained a notable Phoenician inscription, known today as KAI 294, with five lines of Phoenician text.
 It was delivered to the Archeological Museum of Seville by Joaquín Romero Murube in 1963.